Focus on Gratitude

 Getting into a regular practice of gratitude can make a big difference in your business and in your life.
 Doing these three things will help you to make gratitude part of your business culture:

-- Systematize it.
-Whatever your preferred ways to show gratitude, create systems to support them.
+Systematize it — Whatever your preferred ways to show gratitude, create systems to support them.
 Make it easy to stay in the practice of gratitude.
 Try adding gratitude checkpoints to your business processes.
-There’s no end of ways to show you care, so play around and see what works for you and your team, then commit to it.
-You’ll be grateful you did!
+There’s no end of ways to show you care.
+So, play around and see what works for you and your team, then commit to it.
+You’ll be thankful you did!